tetracorp/k240/docs/_posts/2018-06-19-0-general-alien-mechanics.md

 which has already hit the maximum, no missile is built.
 No ore is required to build missiles.

-The circumstances under which missiles are fired varies by alien.
+Aliens usually select their missile targets randomly from the Terran colonies known to them.
+The timing and circumstances under which missiles are fired varies by alien.
+Many aliens will intentionally fire a Mega missile against an incoming terran asteroid to prevent a collision.

+The selection of missiles varies.
+Some will fire a random selection of missiles, while other aliens have specific sets of missiles which are fired in certain circumstances.
+It is often the case that aliens will launch missile strikes in retaliation as soon as they detect your missiles on their radar.